 Transporting Your Mattress

 Do yourself and your valuable mattress a favor and do not tie it to the top of your car.
 If you tie it too tightly, you will warp your mattress.
 If you do not tie it tightly enough, you will have the horror of watching it fly off your car and likely cause some serious damage to pedestrians or cars behind you.
 We recommend transporting your mattress via truck.
 Once your bed is disassembled, cover the headboard and frame with moving blankets to protect them from nicks and dust.
 This way, it travels safely and is protected from the elements.
-If you choose Moishe’s self-storage, we will pick up items for free Read about our specials here.
+If you choose Moishe’s Self Storage, we will pick up items for free if you commit to at least three months of storage.
+Check out our other specials here!

 Store it Flat